nop33/si/src/content/blog/artificial-intelligence-a-brief-on-risks-and-opportunities/index.md

 **1-sentence summary:** Artificial Intelligence (AI) has transformative potential for personal well-being, economic growth, and scientific advancement, but risks of misaligned systems range from exacerbated inequality to loss of human control, with solutions including research, auditing, and standard-setting.

-**Definitions:** AI is the science of building systems that perform cognitive tasks similar to humans.
-Recent advances have been due to [](https://www.ibm.com/topics/machine-learning)reinforcement learning, a subset of [machine learning](https://www.ibm.com/topics/machine-learning).
+**Definition:** Artificial intelligence is the science of building systems that can understand, plan, and execute without continuous human supervision.
+Recent breakthroughs, like GPT-4 (the [foundation model](https://en.wikipedia.org/wiki/Foundation_models) behind ChatGPT), use [deep learning](https://en.wikipedia.org/wiki/Deep_learning) to train on large data sets autonomously and are then refined through [reinforcement learning from human feedback](https://en.wikipedia.org/wiki/Reinforcement_learning_from_human_feedback).

 **The technical details: how artificial intelligence (specifically machine learning) works:**